- medroxyprogesterone acetate

 white tablet: lactose, maize starch, gelatin, talc and magnesium stearate

-blue tablet: lactose, maize starch, magnesium stearate, gelatin and indigo carmine (E132)
+light blue, sometimes spotted tablet: lactose, maize starch, magnesium stearate, gelatin and indigo carmine (E132)

 yellow tablet: lactose, maize starch, gelatine, magnesium stearate and yellow iron oxide (E172).